calebporzio/better-phpunit/README.md

 {
     "better-phpunit.commandSuffix": null, // This string will be appended to the phpunit command, it's a great place to add flags like '--stop-on-failure'
     "better-phpunit.phpunitBinary": null // A custom phpunit binary.
 Ex: 'phpunit', '/usr/local/bin/phpunit' "better-phpunit.useCodeception": false // Switch to use Codeception instead of PHPUnit for testing.
-ATTENTION: You also have to specify the 'codecept' binary with the option "better-phpunit.phpunitBinary".
     "better-phpunit.suiteSuffix": null // Specify options to appended only to the 'run suite' command, for example add options like '--testsuite unit' or '--coverage --coverage-xml'.
 }
 ```